 - It’s adjusted for inflation.

-What’s a rule of thumb for planning my Social Security strategy?
+When should I start planning my Social Security strategy?

-- Five years ahead of your estimated retirement date — start planning your Social Security income strategy.
+- Five years ahead of your estimated retirement date: Start planning your Social Security income strategy.

 At what age should I collect Social Security benefits?